aditya-1290/-Prometheus---A-Real-Time-Global-Disaster-Response-and-Analysis-Platform/PROJECT_FEATURES.md

 *Prometheus: Transforming disaster response through real-time intelligence and AI-powered analysis.*

- Note: I have removed all the environment variables from this application if any developer intends to use this application please use your enviironment variables.
+ Note: I have removed all the environment variables from this application if any developer intends to use this application please use your environment variables.